-Functionality provided by Viinex 3.3 is available for use from client applications by means of HTTP API.
-When a component of Viinex 3.3 is published in the built-in Viinex 3.3 web server, it exposes its specific part of API under that web server.
-Note that a component may be configured to not expose its HTTP API; in that case it only participates in internal interaction with other Viinex 3.3 components.
+Functionality provided by Viinex 3.0 is available for use from client applications by means of HTTP API.
+When a component of Viinex 3.0 is published in the built-in Viinex 3.0 web server, it exposes its specific part of API under that web server.
+Note that a component may be configured to not expose its HTTP API; in that case it only participates in internal interaction with other Viinex 3.0 components.

-All components' API are published under URLs depending on the names of components in Viinex 3.3 configuration document.
-For instance, when a recording controller with name "recctl1" is published in the web server, its API becomes available under subtree http://SERVERNAME:SERVERPORT/v1/svc/recctl1
+All components' API are published under URLs depending on the names of components in Viinex 3.0 configuration document.
+For instance, when a vehicle license plate recognizer with name "alpr0" is published in the web server, its API becomes available under subtree http://SERVERNAME:SERVERPORT/v1/svc/alpr0

-This is a general rule: the common prefix of /v1/svc/NAME is prepended to the URLs for accessing functionality of Viinex 3.3 component with name NAME.
+This is a general rule: the common prefix of /v1/svc/NAME is prepended to the URLs for accessing functionality of Viinex 3.0 component with name NAME.
 One exception from this rule is the web server itself, which is uniquely identified by TCP port number.

-The HTTP APIs for all previously mentioned Viinex 3.3 components is described in following sections.
+The HTTP APIs for all previously mentioned Viinex 3.0 components is described in following sections.
 In the tables following, in rows "Request URL and applicable methods", the parts of URLs that are specific to described service/function, are highlighted with italic font.